seunggookim/seunggookim.github.io/_projects/proj_musafx.md

 ---

 ## Aims
-- Build a model based on a very large dataset of neural/behavioral affective experiece evoked by diverse real-world music
+- Build a model based on a very large dataset of neural/behavioral affective experieces evoked by diverse real-world music
-- Created a fully open access dataset including audio files
+- Created a fully open-access dataset including audio files

 ## Stimulus Selection